Skip to content

 To set up Tailscale, refer to Tailscale.

-Spitz Plus supports eSIM functionality only on firmware v4.7 and above.
+Spitz Plus supports eSIM functionality on firmware v4.7 and above.

 To learn how to set up and manage eSIM on your device, please refer to this tutorial.